Good Dogs Even Better

 Test 1: Accepting a friendly stranger

-The dog will allow a friendly stranger to approach it and speak to the handler in a natural, everyday situation.
+The dog will allow a friendly stranger to approach them and speak to the handler in a natural, everyday situation.

 Test 2: Sitting politely for petting

-The dog will allow a friendly stranger to pet it while it is out with its handler.
+The dog will allow a friendly stranger to pet them while they are out with their handler.